nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 - [Integrated Commenting](Integrated-Commments.md)
 - [Productivity Hyperlinks](Integrated-Hyperlinks.md)

+In addition to integrating with GitHub's repository features, it is possible to set up [Bugtraq](Bugtraq-links-to-issue-tracking_.md) integration.

 ## Setup

 To set up integration GitHub in SmartGit, go to **Edit \| Preferences**, section **Hosting Providers** and click the **Add** button.
 In the list of available providers, select **GitHub** to bring up a dialog allowing configuration of the GitHub account.
+SmartGit then prompts for an access token.

-There are two ways to generate an access token:
+There are two ways to generate this access token:
 - Allow SmartGit to [autogenerate and manage an OAuth token](#autogeneration-of-oauth-token) (Recommended).
 - Manually generate a [Personal Access Token (PAT)](#creating-a-github-personal-access-token) in GitHub.